 EVALUATION — The diagnosis of MDS should be considered in any patient with unexplained cytopenia(s) or monocytosis.
 A careful history should elicit details regarding nutritional status, alcohol and drug use, medications, occupational exposure to toxic chemicals, prior treatment with antineoplastic agents or radiotherapy, and risk factors for and/or treatment of human immunodeficiency virus (HIV) infection.
 Evaluation of the peripheral blood smear and a unilateral bone marrow biopsy and aspirate are key components to the diagnosis of MDS.
-Common conditions that present with features similar to MDS must be ruled out (eg, HIV; vitamin B12, folate, and copper deficiencies; zinc excess).
+Conditions that present with features similar to MDS must be ruled out (eg, HIV; vitamin B12, folate, and copper deficiencies; zinc excess).
 In addition, clinicians may wish to perform some of the tests recommended for the pretreatment evaluation of patients with MDS in concert with the initial evaluation.
 These are described in more detail separately.
 (See "Overview of the treatment of myelodysplastic syndromes", section on 'Pretreatment evaluation'.)

 Even in the setting of neutropenia, thrombocytopenia, and/or coagulopathy, it is unusual for bleeding or infection to develop at the site of marrow aspiration/biopsy as a complication of the procedure.
 The preferred biopsy location in adults is the posterior superior iliac crest, although a different site should be used if the patient has received prior irradiation to this area.
 The sternum is a reasonable alternative site for bone marrow aspiration, but bone marrow biopsy cannot be performed at this site.
 (See "Bone marrow aspiration and biopsy: Indications and technique", section on 'Choice of aspiration or biopsy site'.)